WillDev12/MLA-Helper/readme.md

  * Heading
    * Create MLA header in the click of a button
  * Library
-   * Hosts interactive Google Script library
+   * Interactive Google Script library

 - - -